 |Stella||Stella is a well established Atari 2600 VCS emulator for multiple platforms||Windows / Mac / Linux|

 |Altirra||Altirra is now fairly old, but does emulate the Atari 400/800, 1200XL, 600/800XL, 130XE, XEGS, and 5200 systems||Windows|

 |ProSystem||ProSystem is a popular Atari 7800 Emulator||Windows|

-Significantly, for Retro Gaming enthusiasts, the Raspberry Pi offers fantastic all round emulation of many systems.
-It offers the ability to play Atari 7800 games on HDTVs via HDMI or older CRT TVs via composite outputs.
+Significantly, for Retro Gaming enthusiasts, the Raspberry Pi offers fantastic round emulation of many systems.
+It offers the ability to play All About The Atari 7800 games on HDTVs via HDMI or older CRT TVs via composite outputs.
 Combining the Raspberry Pi with Retropie, you have a device capable of emulating anything from the Atari 2600 to the Sony PlayStation.

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).